Corionis/ELS/artifacts/document/ideas.md

 T * Total size math is wrong
 T * Fix Exclusions
  * Auto Renamer - xpaus
- * Rename GitHub project to VolMunger x Add log flushes - there is no Flush
+ x Rename GitHub project to VolMunger x Add log flushes - there is no Flush
  * Add library name option so only certain libraries are processed
    - Partially done, see TODO's